DHTMLX/docs-todolist/docs/guides/integration_with_svelte.md

 // ...
 ~~~

 ### Step 3.
-Adding To Do List into the app
+Add To Do List to the app

-To add the component into the app, open the **App.svelte** file and replace the default code with the following one:
+Open `App.svelte` and replace the default code:

 ~~~html title="App.svelte"
 <script>